sbeyer/steiner-tree-results/README.md

 The bounds are the best known bounds as of March 24, 2015 [DIMACS].

+### efstint.csv

+This file contains results for EFSTINT instances [DIMACS] (instances as of 2015-05-10).

+The instances are available at http://dimacs11.cs.princeton.edu/downloads.html#stpg

 ## Improved a bound?

 You have improved a bound?